iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 The JRE (Java Runtime Environment) is a part of JDK.
 It is a software layer for running the Java programs.
 It includes everything needed to run Java applications such as the JVM (Java Virtual Machine) and libraries.

 The JVM (Java Virtual Machine) is a virtual machine that executes Java programs by running bytecode instructions.
 It converts bytecode into native machine code, allowing the program to run on various operating systems.

+#### 2. Why is Java a platform independent language ?
+Java is platform-independent because it compiles Java code into bytecode.
+The JVM then converts this bytecode into machine-readable code and allowing Java to run on various operating systems.